The Australian red meat industry is firmly committed to helping Australia achieve its net zero ambitions.

 To track progress, data from the Australian Government’s National Greenhouse Gas Inventory (NGHGI) is used to inform an annual emissions report.
-The industry has termed this initiative CN30.

 A key focus for innovation is on reducing methane emissions through innovative technologies and practices, such as improved genetics, new types of livestock feeds and grazing management.